Vowel: Monophthongs, diphthongs, triphthongs

 A vowel sound whose quality does not change throughout the vowel is called a monophthong.
 Monophthongs are sometimes called "pure" or "stable" vowels.
 A vowel sound that glides from one quality to another is called a diphthong, and a vowel sound that glides successively through three qualities is a triphthong.

 All languages have monophthongs and many languages have diphthongs, but triphthongs or vowel sounds with even more target qualities are relatively rare cross-linguistically.
 English has all three types: the vowel sound in hit is a monophthong //ɪ//, the vowel sound in boy is in most dialects a diphthong //ɔɪ//, and the vowel sounds of flower, //aʊər//, form a triphthong or disyllable, depending on the dialect.

 In phonology, diphthongs and triphthongs are distinguished from sequences of monophthongs by whether the vowel sound may be analyzed into distinct phonemes.
-For example, the vowel sounds in a two-syllable pronunciation of the word flower (//ˈflaʊər//) phonetically form a disyllabic triphthong but are phonologically a sequence of a diphthong (represented by the letters ow) and a monophthong (represented by the letters er).
+For example, the vowel sounds in a two-syllable pronunciation of the word flower (//ˈflaʊ.ər//) phonetically form a disyllabic triphthong but are phonologically a sequence of a diphthong (represented by the letters ow) and a monophthong (represented by the letters er).
 Some linguists use the terms diphthong and triphthong only in this phonemic sense.